junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel squirms violently on the floor, yelling in a mixed sound of high pitch and all kinds of human languages, switching from one dead tongue to another, like a computer frantically spitting out random error messages under a virus attack.

 His eyes and mouth glow, light starts to flow but instead of leaving the body, the lights flicker, on and off, on and off, until they dim, like a broken light bulb trying its best to lighten up one last time before it blows.
-The light is captured back inside the body, the same way they can't escape a black hole.
+The light is captured back inside the body, the same way it can't escape a black hole.
 Not even any grace can escape the change.

 Sam stands by him, watching.
 Bobby rushes back in at the sound.
 But none of the men can do anything or have any idea what is happening.